telerik/reporting-docs/knowledge-base/error-promise-is-undefined.md

 ---
-title: Error is thrown on browsers not supporting promises.
+title: Promise is undefined error on loading the Report Viewer in the browser.
-description: Loading the report viewer on a browser that does not support promises leads to an error.
+description: Loading the report viewer on a browser that does not support promises leads to 'Promise is undefined error'.
 type: troubleshooting
 page_title: The HTML5 Report Viewer cannot be previewed in browsers with no promises support.
 slug: error-promise-is-undefined